fayeed/flutter_mentions/README.md

 - `onSearchChange: Function(String trigger, String value)` - Fired only when the input changes & user is searching a mention item.
 - `leading: List<Widget>` - List of widgets that should be placed before the input.
 - `trailing: List<Widget>` - List of widgets that should be placed after the input.
+- `onSuggestionVisibleChanged: Function(bool)` - Triggers when the suggestion list visibility changed.
 - Supports all the other properties that `TextField` supports.

 **Mention**